koutianqi/koutianqi.github.io/index.markdown

 I am a Ph.D. candidate at the [College of Information Sciences and Technology](https://ist.psu.edu/about) at [Penn State University](https://www.psu.edu), advised by [Dr. Dana Calacci](https://www.dcalacci.net).
 I have interdisciplinary training in computer science, philosophy of science, and science and technology studies (STS).

-**AI hype remains pervasive and persistent despite rampant harms and functionality failures**.
+**AI hype persists despite rampant harms and functionality failures**.
 Using philosophical, STS, and qualitative methods, my research **i. explains this persistence** by identifying the epistemic and institutional values and norms that sustain hype while obscuring accountability, and **ii. addresses this persistence** with conceptual and practical solutions.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />